doraemoncito/zx-deca/README.md

 # zx-deca

-ZX Spectrum implementation on a DECA development board
+ZX Spectrum implementation on a DECA development board.

+Please note that this project no longer creates a VM with a graphics driver as this had significant performance implications, instead you'll need to connect to the virtual machine using remote desktop.

 ## Development environment pre-requisites